Content table

 Evaporation lines

-A faint line may appear if you let a pregnancy test sit for too long before reading the result.
+A faint line may appear if you let a pregnancy test sit too long before reading the result.
 These are known as evaporation lines and can be easily mistaken for a positive pregnancy test.

-So for the most accurate results, it’s crucial you follow the instructions carefully.
+So, for the most accurate results, it’s crucial you follow the instructions carefully.

 How to Avoid Getting a False Negative Pregnancy Test?